ophian/serendipity_event_staticpage/README_FOR_CUSTOM_FIELDS.txt

 + + + + + + + + + + + + + + + + + + + + + + + + + + + + + +

 5. Now create a staticpage via custom template, with the option field 'Articletype' set to: "Staticpage with related article".
-Add your related custom freetags into the custom option field: "Related Tag(s)" (delimiter is a ";" with no spaces) and set the amount of pages to show up, when page is called, to the required field.
+Add your related custom freetags into the custom option field: "Related Tag(s)" (delimiter for tags is a ";" with no spaces) and set the desired amount of pages to show up, when page is called, to the next required field.

 You are done!